Lastana-crewte/Bright_TV/README.md

 The BrightTV project focuses on analysing viewership and user profile data to generate business insights that support strategic decision-making.

-The goal of this project is to transform raw data into meaningful insights that can help improve customer engagement, content strategy, and overall platform performance.
+The objective is to transform raw data into meaningful insights that improve customer engagement, content performance, and overall platform growth.

 ---

 ## 🎯 Objectives

 * Understand user viewing behaviour
-* Identify high-value (VIP) customers
+* Identify high-value (VIP) users
 * Analyse channel performance
-* Segment users based on demographics and engagement
+* Segment customers based on demographics and engagement
-* Provide insights for business growth and decision-making
+* Support executive decision-making with data insights

 ---